It’s one of the best things you can do for your skin.

 Exfoliation removes dead skin cells, brightens your skin, and makes your face feel smooth and really, really clean.

-But get it wrong and your face will look like you’ve attacked it with sandpaper.
+Get it right and you’ll have fresh, glowing, healthy looking skin.
+But get it wrong and your exfoliated face will look like you’ve attacked it with sandpaper!

 - there’s less chance of ingrown hairs

-Why is it so important for men?
+Why is exfoliating important for a man's skin?